Workshop 2: Unlocking Movement and Recovery: Practical Myofascial Release for Wellbeing and Performance

 Techniques are chosen based on their ease of use, minimal equipment, and applicability across sport and occupational settings.

-Theory will be woven into the session to discuss the structure and function of fascia, foundational concepts of myofascial release, and what current evidence does and does not support regarding its efficacy in mobility, performance, and well-being.
+Theory will be interwoven across the session to discuss the structure and function of fascia, foundational concepts of myofascial release, and how current evidence does and does not support regarding its efficacy in mobility, performance, and wellbeing.

 Key takeaways for attendees include: